When to Search

 Students completing internships during the summer who would like to receive academic credit will need to plan ahead with their faculty supervisor to receive the credit in the Fall Term following their internship experience.
 Arrangements and discussions with your faculty supervisor should be made prior to the internship starting.
 It is not required that students receive academic credit for internships.
-Students receiving academic credit are also encouraged to participate in the Internship Program.

 Housing is not often offered by an internship site.
 Students should consider housing costs and options during their search.
 Students interning in the Appleton area over the summer are eligible to live on campus.
 Summer housing meetings are held winter term and students can receive applications for summer housing from Campus Life.
-A staff member from Career Services can sign off on campus housing once a student has registered for the internship program and confirmed they will be interning at least 10 hours/week.
+A staff member from the Career Center can sign off on campus housing once a student has registered for the internship program and confirmed they will be interning at least 10 hours/week.

 A strong internship includes:

-- A detailed posting in order to find candidates that are the right fit for your organization
+- A detailed posting in order to find candidates that are the right fit for your organization.

-- Time spent discussing the goals for the internship as well as student learning goals (Our internship program will provide the student with a learning agreement)
+- Time spent discussing the goals for the internship as well as student learning goals (Our internship program will provide the student with a learning agreement).

-- Clear expectations set and shared with the intern
+- Clear expectations set and shared with the intern.

 - Established time for student to meet with supervisor to check progress and provide feedback (Our internship program will provide final evaluations for the student and supervisor).